 So, rather than focusing on $10,000, you will divide that amount by 12 to get the monthly amount you need to save. $10,000 divided by 12 equals $833.33 a month.

 To simplify it further, you can break it down by the week, which will be $208.33 weekly.
-This shows how focusing on smaller goals can teach you how to save money monthly.
-(We also share ideas on how to make $10 a month!)
+Even a smaller goal like saving $100 a paycheck will add up to a big deal over time.

 25 Great ideas for how to save money each month